The Payroll Blog

 Should You File a Tax Extension?

 Tax season tends to be a time of the year that individuals, and small business owners, don’t look forward to.
 Taxes can be confusing, mistakes are costly, and making sure you have all the proper paperwork can be time-consuming.
-While applying for an extension may be an option, you will want to be fully aware of the process, and advantages and disadvantages, before doing so.

 An Extension Doesn’t Mean You Can Put Off Taxes Owed

 One of the biggest misconceptions about applying for tax extensions is that people believe this delays when they need to pay.
-For example, individuals, sole proprietors, and corporations have a tax return filing deadline of April 15th for calendar year filers (April 17th for Maine and Massachusetts residents).
+For example, individuals, sole proprietors, and corporations have a tax return filing deadline of April 15th for the calendar year filers (April 17th for Maine and Massachusetts residents).
 Applying for an extension may give those individuals more time to file their tax returns, but any taxes owed still must be paid by the regular due date of the return.

 Reasons to Consider Applying for an Extension